oubaaid/Time-series-Analysis/README.md

 print(rmse_results)
 ```

-###Check Model Diagnostics
+Check Model Diagnostics :
-Before finalizing the model, it’s also useful to check the residuals of the model to ensure that the model is fitting the data well:
+Before finalizing the model, checking the residuals of the model to ensure that the model is fitting the data well:
 ```
 # Plot residuals
 checkresiduals(ets_model)